The Persuaders!: International distribution

-Despite the overall disappointment in the UK and USA, The Persuaders! sold well in other international markets, particularly Continental Europe.
+Despite the overall disappointment in the UK and US, The Persuaders! sold well in other international markets, particularly Continental Europe.
 This success allowed ITC to recoup much of its production costs, soon after principal photography was completed.
 The series has remained popular in Germany, Denmark, France, Norway, Finland, Sweden, Russia, Hungary and Italy; episodes are still regularly repeated throughout Europe.
-For instance, DR2 in Denmark rebroadcast the entire series on weekday early evenings during the Spring of 2012.
+For instance, DR2 in Denmark rebroadcast the entire series on weekday early evenings during the spring of 2012.